kolleg24 Englisch | Folge 21

 whoseownership, possessionI met a woman whose dog won a prize.

-whompeople, things (used when not followed by a verb)My grandma is the grandparent whom I like the most.
+whompeople (in formal English, when the object of the relative clause is a person)My grandma is the grandparent whom I like the most.

 basic sentence and relative clause | kolleg 24 Englisch